Skip to content

 ellipse

 If you have read my last post on confidence ellipses, you may have tried to derive the result on the longer half-axis for maximum correlation by following an eigenvalue analysis of the (inverse) covariance matrix of a Bivariate Normal Distribution [BVD].
 If you have succeeded, jump over this post.
 If not, the contents my be interesting for you.
-Its is… Read More »Properties of BVD confidence ellipses – II – dependency of half-axes on the correlation coefficient
+Its is… Read More »Properties of BVD confidence ellipses – II – dependency of the half-axes on the correlation coefficient

 BVD confidence ellipses for varying correlation